Google Cloud Platform

 When your service does expire a user session or require re-authentication, prompt the user in real-time or provide a mechanism to preserve any activity they have unsaved since they were last authenticated.
 It's very frustrating for a user to fill out a long form, submit it some time later and find out all their input has been lost and they must log in again.

-10. Use 2-Step VerificationConsider the practical impact on a user of having their account stolen when choosing from 2-Step Verification (also known as 2-factor authorization or just 2FA) methods.
+10. Use 2-Step VerificationConsider the practical impact on a user of having their account stolen when choosing from 2-Step Verification (also known as two-factor authentication or just 2FA) methods.
 SMS 2FA auth has been deprecated by NIST due to multiple weaknesses, however, it may be the most secure option your users will accept for what they consider a trivial service.
 Offer the most secure 2FA auth you reasonably can.
 Enabling third-party identity providers and piggybacking on their 2FA is a simple means to boost your security without great expense or effort.

 11. Make user IDs case insensitiveYour users don't care and may not even remember the exact case of their username.
 Usernames should be fully case-insensitive.
 It's trivial to store usernames and email addresses in all lowercase and transform any input to lowercase before comparing.